• Skip to primary navigation

 Tell me that isn’t a pretty bird.

-The meat isn’t just good either, it’s excellent.
-I used to sell a single pigeon breast with a 2oz piece of pork belly for 32$, as the protein component of an entree, because the price, and sourcing of squab (young pigeon) is so high.
-Make no mistake about it, pigeon is a luxury meat, and a widely available one at that.
-If you want to buy pigeons to eat through a purveyor and not do the work yourself, prepare to pay 14-23$ a piece.
+The meat isn't just good either, it's excellent.
+I used to sell a single pigeon breast with a 2oz piece of pork belly for 32$, as the protein component of an entrée, because the price, and sourcing of squab (young pigeon) is so high.
+Make no mistake about it, pigeon is a luxury meat.
+For example, Scottish wood pigeon is sold in high end restaurants in Europe.

 Lobster Mushrooms Hypomyces lactiflourum